olavea/POW/content/changelog/index.md

 ## A log of changes made to POW!

-If you would like to follow development work more closely check out [@raae’s You Tube Channel](https://www.youtube.com/channel/UCDlrzlRdM1vGr8nO708KFmQ).
+If you would like to follow development work more closely check out [@raae’s YouTube Channel](https://www.youtube.com/channel/UCDlrzlRdM1vGr8nO708KFmQ).

 ### May 23rd - 2021